bluegenes/2022-paper-protein-kmers/manuscript.md

 For a range of nucleotide and amino acid k-mers lengths, we assessed the fraction of k-mers specific to each taxonomic rank.
 For nucleotide k-mers, we used lengths of 21, 31, and 51, which are commonly used for analyses at the genus, species, and strain level, respectively.
 For amino acid k-mers, we focused on k-mer lengths ranging between k=7 and k=11, which roughly correspond to nucleotide k-mer lengths 21-31.
-K-mers specific to a genome were only present in a single genome in the database; k-mers specific to a species were found in at least two genomes of the same species, etc. K-mers specific to a "superkingdom" were found in genomes from at least two phyla.
+K-mers specific to a genome were only present in a single genome in the database; k-mers specific to a species were found in at least two genomes of the same species, etc. K-mers specific to a superkingdom were found in genomes/proteomes from at least two phyla.

 ![**Fraction of k-mers specific to taxonomic rank**](images/gtdb-rs202.lca_f_aggregated_kmers.png)